 Non-greasy and non-sticky, Solomon is a fan of this formula.
 With micro-droplets of Vaseline, it helps heal dry skin, though still feels lightweight.
 Isopropyl myristate aids in those hydration benefits, plus, the, "non-aerosol, continuous spray lotions dispenses evenly for all-over coverage," she says.
 Not to mention, it takes only seconds to apply—a win in our book.

 Isopropyl myristate is one of only five ingredients in this serum.
-It boosts the efficacy of the star of the show: 15 percent of a stabilized version of skin-brightening vitamin C. Top tip: Allow it to soak into skin for five to 10 minutes, transforming from an oily to dry feeling, before layering any other products on top.
+It promises to boost the efficacy of the star of the show: 15 percent of a stabilized version of skin-brightening vitamin C. Top tip: Allow it to soak into skin for five to 10 minutes, transforming from an oily to dry feeling, before layering any other products on top.

 When you need an intense, heavy-hydrating moisturizer, reach for this rich formula.
-Specially formulated to protect your skin for up to 24 hours, isopropyl myristate is one of the ingredients that helps strengthen the skin barrier to lock in moisture.
-It's no surprise that we ranked it one of the best moisturizers of the year.
+Specially formulated to protect your skin for up to 24 hours, according to the brand, isopropyl myristate is one of the ingredients meant to help lock in moisture.

 For ultra-dry or compromised skin (think post-procedure or when you're dealing with flaking and cracking), this healing balm is a prime choice.
-Emollients such as squalane—and, you guessed it, isopropyl myristate—hydrate and soften skin, while petrolatum, an occlusive ingredient, seals in moisture.
+Emollients such as squalane—and, you guessed it, isopropyl myristate—are meant to hydrate and soften skin, while petrolatum, an occlusive ingredient, seals in moisture.

-Made with coconut, sweet almond, and sunflower seed oils, this body hydrator packs a nice hit of moisture, and isopropyl myristate keeps the formula from ever feeling greasy, leaving skin silky and soft.
+Made with coconut, sweet almond, and sunflower seed oils, this body hydrator packs a nice hit of moisture, and isopropyl myristate promises to keep the formula from ever feeling greasy, leaving skin silky and soft.
 While it contains no artificial or added fragrance (a win for those with sensitive skin), it does contain ylang ylang oil, which makes for a subtle-yet-sophisticated light floral scent.